Home FreeBSDHow To Install FreeBSD 15 Step-by-Step

 If you want to create more users, type "yes" and enter the details of the new user.
 If you don't want to add more users, simply type "no" and press ENTER.

 We reached the final stage of FreeBSD installation.
 You can now modify the configuration choices that you made throughout the installation process.
-If you don't want make any changes, simply choose "Exit" and hit ENTER.
+If you don't want make any changes, simply choose "Finish" and hit ENTER.

-Final Configuration
+Final FreeBSD Configuration

-Final Configuration
+Final FreeBSD Configuration

 FreeBSD installation is finished!
 If you want to make any manual changes before completing the installation, choose "yes".
 If you don't want to make any modifications, choose "no" and press ENTER.